Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.1.6 =
+* Added ability to track changes in translated submissions and re-download if changed.

+= 1.1.5 =
+* Added support for menu hierarchy.
+* Fixed bug with database tables creation for some MySQL versions
+* Small fixes and updates

 = 1.1.4 =
 * Improved file URI generation for Smartling Dashboard.